ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 *   Jekyll’s plugin page now showcases the most [popular plugins](http://jekyllrb.com/docs/plugins/#available-plugins/) .

-*   The quick-start guide was updated so there has never been a better time to [try Jekyll](https://jekyllrb.com/).
+*   The quick-start guide was updated so there’s never been a better time to [try Jekyll](https://jekyllrb.com/).

 ## Jekyll warnings